MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

   <img src=".\Vault use cases 1.0.PNG" width="1280" title="vault use cases">
 </p>

-- **_Deposit**: This is what happens at the level of vault contracts when **Deposit** use case is invoked at the system level.
-Invoked by **User wallet** with fund amount to deposit, this use case coordinates the following two use cases.
+- **_Deposit**: This is what happens at the level of vault contracts when the **Deposit** use case is invoked at the system level.
+Invoked by the **User wallet** with fund amount to deposit, this use case coordinates the following two use cases.
 - **Book deposit**: This use case
     - collects the fund from **User wallet**,
     - books the deposit request with the system,